PIANO (Paraffins, Isoparaffins, Aromatics, Naphthenes, Olefins)

 ASTM D6729, D6730, D8071

 AccuStandard offers a petroleum naphtha-based PIANO mix (acronym for Paraffins, Isoparaffins, Aromatics, Naphthenes and Olefins).
-This mix is used to determine hydrocarbon components in spark-ignition engine fuels, including oxygenated blends of ethanol and tert-butyl methyl ether, with boiling ranges to 225°C in accordance with ASTM Methods D6729-04, D6730-01, and D8071-17.
+This mix is used to identify hydrocarbon components in spark-ignition engine fuels, including oxygenated blends of ethanol and tert-butyl methyl ether, with boiling ranges to 225°C in accordance with ASTM Methods D6729-04, D6730-01, and D8071-17.

 Two hundred fourteen (214) individual hydrocarbons have been identified with a total of 263 compounds separated into the appropriate chemical class within the PIANO designation.
 These compounds comprise the master list.
 Each entry contains the Total Ion Chromatogram peak number, retention time, percent of the total and compound name.